ozakary/data-C60_ML/dft_calculations_nep/README.md

 ## Overview of the Data

 This project contains computational data for C<sub>60</sub> structures.
 Each structure was computed using the computational conditions described in the sections below.
-The complete input and output files are available in the external `Zenodo` [repository](https://github.com/ozakary/data-NMR-ML_C60).

 The reference DFT values are calculated for all empty C<sub>60</sub> structures in the reference dataset at three levels of DFT theory, which we refer to as DFT-1, DFT-2, and DFT-3.
-The corresponding DFT data for the structures can be found in the subdirectories `DFT-1`, `DFT-2`, and `DFT-3`.
+The necessary input files for the calculations can be found in the subdirectories `DFT-1`, `DFT-2`, and `DFT-3`.

-In the `Zenodo` [repository](https://github.com/ozakary/data-NMR-ML_C60), the Turbomole input and output files for each structure are organized under folders named `cluster_<ID>`.
-ID ranges from `0` to `n`, where `n` is the corresponding time step of the given configuration in the [DFTB+](../DFTB-MD/) MD simulation.
-One example folder `cluster_34500` is included here for each DFT level, and can be found in the corresponding subdirectory.
+Here we provide one example calculation folder `cluster_<ID>` for each DFT theory level used (DFT-1, DFT-2, and DFT-3).
+These example Turbomole DFT calculation data files can be found in the corresponding subdirectories.

 Directory structure example:
 ```
-./cluster_34500/
+./cluster_<ID>/
     energy
     gradient
     mpshift.out